By James Eliot, Markets & Finance Editor

 -

 Neglecting Compliance Requirements: Xoom initially faced hurdles because they failed to integrate compliance checks effectively within their API processes.
-This oversight led to operational delays and increased scrutiny from regulators, tarnishing their reputation.
+This oversight led to operational delays and increased scrutiny from regulators, tarnishing their reputation, as described in 5 Reasons Micron Technology Will Dominate Over Samsung Amid Strike.

 These pitfalls highlight why meticulous planning and execution are essential when integrating APIs into onboarding processes.